life-itself/community/vault/setting-the-world-to-rights-residency.md

 * How can we understand skepticism towards opinions of “elite” middle-class urban educated people who dominate environmentalism (and likely are most of our participants), and asking what we need to do to be more trust-worthy.
 * Why do we need to plan for a movement towards slowing down and appreciating what we have (“just being”)?
 * How do we find synergy between global warming, "poly-crisis" and prosocial culture change?
-* Is “worldwide awakening” really a viable strategy.
+* Is “worldwide awakening” really a viable strategy?
 * Being realistic about the gravity of climate and biodiversity predicaments and the political inaction behind them v.
 The need for optimism.
 	Not being bound either by the myth of certain progress or trapped by opposition to it.
 * Maintaining commitment to social justice on the world stage without becoming immobilised by hopes and demands for unattainable perfect climate justice.